Rose Campion: Add Sparkle to Your Garden

 Where to Plant Rose Campion (Lychnis Coronaria)

-Select an area of your garden that gets at least four hours of direct sunlight every day.
+Rose campion thrives in full sun, but it can also handle partial shade.
+Select an area of your garden that gets at least four hours of direct sunlight daily.

 rose campion occulata, white with pink center flower